Common Ties That Bind

 Written by Stacy A. Anderson - Associated Press in Common Ties That Bind with 0 Comments

-President Barack Obama on Monday mourns those killed in a weekend attack at two Jewish facilities in Kansas, saying no one should have to worry about their security while gathering with their fellow believers.
+President Barack Obama mourned those killed in a weekend attack on two Jewish facilities in Kansas, saying no one should have to worry about their security while gathering with their fellow believers.

 April 11th, 2014